Now that most of the wines from the 2023 have been released onto the market, we take a look back at how their growing season and harvests unfolded.

 The Rhône Valley

-While the year is said to be promising, the days without rain have had a negative impact, tipping the balance so that there is more alcohol and less acidity but without ripening taking place.
-The challenge now is to lift it during vinification, something that can be done through the way varieties are blended in the southern Rhône.
-Springtime rain did the vines a world of good and the region ends the growing cycle in a good position, both in terms of quantity and quality.
+While the vintage goes down as one of the greats for the region, the days without rain had a negative impact, tipping the balance so that there is more alcohol and less acidity but without ripening taking place.
+The challenge during vinification was the lift it, a challenge that successfully completed through the way varieties are blended in the southern Rhône.
+Springtime rain did the vines a world of good and the region ended the growing cycle in a good position, both in terms of quantity and quality.

 The Loire Valley

-All along the river, the vintage has been declared generous despite the changeable weather conditions by InterLoire (joint trade organisation for Loire wines).
-Welcome news after years with lower yields.
+All along the river, the vintage was declared generous despite the changeable weather conditions by InterLoire (joint trade organisation for Loire wines).
+This was welcome news after years with lower yields.
 However, some appellations did suffer, like Quincy and Reuilly.

 Champagne